JVulcan/.NET-Custom-Controls/README.md

 # Requirements
 - Using VB.net (at least for now, I'm going to do a C# version)
-- Or you can wrap the class in a DLL and use it in a C# lang. env.
+- Or you can wrap the class in a DLL and then use it in a C# lang. env.

 # What is missing
 - My native language is Spanish so there are spanish-write code (not all).
 I'm going to translate it right away.